 All candidates must demonstrate a minimum level of English language proficiency for admission to the College.

 For admission to this course, you must achieve the higher College requirement in the appropriate English language qualification.
 For details of the minimum grades required to achieve this requirement, please see the English language requirements for postgraduate applicants.

-Fees and funding
+Tuition fees and funding

 The level of tuition fees you pay is based on your fee status, which we assess based on UK government legislation.

 We offer a range of scholarships for postgraduate students to support you through your studies.
-Try our scholarships search tool to see what you might be eligible for.
+Find out more about our scholarships to see what you might be eligible for.

 A number of external organisations also offer awards for Imperial students.
 Find out more about non-Imperial scholarships.

 If you are an Iranian national and are accepted to study at Imperial starting this October, you may be eligible to apply for the Irani family scholarship.